LEVEL42 – being a level head

 Mike played some ‘Level 42’ songs and tracks from his brilliant solo album ‘Changes’ on the Piano.

-He also recorded an arrangement of ‘Something About You’, which remains my favorite version of the song.
+He also recorded an arrangement of ‘Something About You’, which remains my favourite version of the song.

-Afterward, I discovered that I spent the entire gig sitting next to Mike’s Mum, Nadia.
+I also discovered afterwards that I spent the entire gig sitting next to Mike’s Mum, Nadia.
 I don’t think she could have been more proud!

 Mike has enjoyed a varied and diverse musical career, as co-founder of the much-admired band ‘Level 42’ (still going strong), his solo albums, and appearances on keyboards for ‘The Princes Trust’ house band.

-You can find out more on his official website ☛ Mikelindup.com
+You can find out more on his official website here ☛ Mikelindup.com